mau-network/mau/typescript/BROWSER.md

 ## Known Limitations

 - **No traditional HTTP server in browser** - Use WebRTC P2P instead (browsers can't listen on ports)
-- **DNS/mDNS discovery unavailable** - Browser security model blocks UDP sockets; use DHT or static resolvers
+- **DNS discovery unavailable** - Browser security model blocks UDP sockets; use DHT or static resolvers
 - **No signaling server included** - Need external signaling for WebRTC connection setup (see examples/)

 ## What Works Now